astrosonnen/strong_lensing_tools/papers/selection_effects/lens_populations/README.md

 | zs | Source redshift |
 | xpos | Source centroid x-axis position with respect to lens centre (arcsec) |
 | ypos | Source centroid y-axis position with respect to lens centre (arcsec) |

+`fiducial_1000sqdeg_qsolenses.hdf5`: properties of the galaxies that strongly lens a quasar (fiducial simulation only).
+The quasar magnitude is stored in the `qsomag` dataset, while the quasar redshift is `zqso`

+The catalog with the general population of sources is too big to be included in this repository, but is available upon request.